Co-located with EuroPar 2026 (August 24–25, 2026, Pisa, Italy)

 Workshop format

-GraphSys-2025 will be a full-day (in-person only) workshop, running a single track (i..e, no parallel sessions).
-We plan to feature one keynote, 6-10 paper presentations, 1-2 invited presentation(s), and one panel.
-We will invite submissions of full papers (12 pages), as well as work-in-progress, experience, and position papers (6 pages).
+GraphSys-2026 will be a full-day (in-person) workshop, running a single track (i.e., no parallel sessions).
+Central to this edition are three high-impact challenges: (i) causal discovery in HPC and datacenter management, (ii) causal understanding of quantum uncertainty, and (iii) causal hardware–software co-design.
+We invite submissions that push the boundaries of the field - whether through foundational vision papers, the release of novel datasets, benchmarks, or rigorous academic and industrial advancements addressing our three core challenges.
+We plan to feature one keynote, 6–10 paper presentations, flash presentations and posters for each challenge, and one panel.
+We will invite submissions of full papers (12 pages), datasets, work-in-progress, experience, and position papers (6 pages), and extended abstracts addressing the challenges (2 pages).
 We will run a thorough revision process to select the papers featured in the proceedings.
+Workshop proceedings will be published in the joint Springer LNCS volume for Euro-Par 2026 workshops.